grafana/agent/docs/cookbook/dynamic-configuration/01_Basics/01_Structure.md

   - "file:///etc/grafana/01_assets"
 ```

 Tells the Grafana Agent where to load files from.
 It is important to note that dynamic configuration does NOT traverse directories.
 It will look at the directory specified only, if you need more directories then add them to the `template_paths` array.
+NOTE, if no protocol specified ie `file://` above, then file access will be assumed. `file:///etc/grafana/01_assets` is equivalent to `//etc/grafana/01_assets`

 ## Agent

 Dynamic Configuration will find the first file matching pattern `agent-*.yml` and load that as the base.
-You can only have
-one agent template.
+You can only have one agent template.
+If multiple matching templates are found then the configuration will fail to load.

 [agent-1.yml](./01_assets/agent-1.yml)